An Adaptive Graduated Nonconvexity Loss Function for Robust Nonlinear Least Squares Solutions: Methodology

 \section{Methodology}

-This section first presents the derivation of the proposed adaptive graduated nonconvexity (AGNC) loss function.
+Although applying graduated nonconvexity theory to various loss functions has improved the robustness to poor initialization, the choice of loss function must still be selected by the user, which may lack motivation until data is collected and analyzed.
+This section presents the derivation of the proposed adaptive graduated nonconvexity (GNC-ADAPT) loss function.
+The proposed loss function no longer requires the user to hand-pick a specific loss function for different problems, while also providing robustness to poor initialization via incorporating GNC.

 Assuming that the optimal shape parameter ${\alpha^{\star}}$ is precomputed using \eqref{eq:cheb_alphastar}, GNC is incorporated into \eqref{eq:barron_adaptive_loss}.
-Based on the properties inherited from GNC, optimization with the proposed loss function is expected to converge without any prior state estimate.
-Further, the proposed method is extended to adapt the nonzero peak of the residual distribution by incorporating AMB from \cite{Hitchcox2022AMB}.
+Based on the properties inherited from GNC, optimization with the proposed loss function is more likely to converge to a global minimum than optimization using non-GNC counterparts.